goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 ### 1. Synth app: Write messages with parameter values to NimBLE characteristics in the synth app

+[3] Try to send a test message over to the existing NimBLE server.

 ### 2. Sequencer app: Receive parameter characteristics from synth in the sequencer app

 ### 3. Sequencer app: Send parameter values to Nodered